truffle-ai/truffle-ai-sdk/README.md

 ### Using Tools

 Agents can be equipped with powerful tools to enhance their capabilities.
-Here's an example using the pre-built Tavily Research tool for web search:
+Here's an example using the pre-built Tavily Research tool for web search.
+For a complete list of available tools and capabilities, check out our [documentation](https://docs.trytruffle.ai/introduction).

 ```typescript
 // Create an agent with Tavily Research tool